-In our unprecedented times, it is more essential than ever for news consumers to have access to a trusted and impartial global news source.
+In unprecedented times, it is more essential than ever for news consumers to have access to a trusted and impartial global news source.
 That’s where the Financial Times comes in.

-As an FT Group subscriber, you can rely on our unparalleled international editorial network – 600 journalists in more than 50 countries – to deliver the full perspective on the issues impacting your industry.
+As an FT Group Subscription customer, you can rely on our unparalleled international editorial network – 600 journalists in more than 50 countries – to deliver the full perspective on the issues impacting your industry.
 FT stories often carry multiple bylines, as reporters collaborate from across countries to ensure all relevant angles of the story are captured.

-Central banking: Reporters are tracking concern over mounting political pressure on financial regulators, as well as the repercussions for global policy-making.
+Reporters are tracking concern over mounting political pressure on financial regulators, as well as the repercussions for global policy-making.

-Energy: Our coverage offers a far-reaching take not just on industry news but the geopolitical impact.
+Our coverage offers a far-reaching take not just on industry news but the geopolitical impact.

 One of the FT’s key strengths is delivering an unbiased perspective on global deal-making: no political bent, just the financial implications.

-Tech: While other sources tend to focus primarily on innovation, the FT provides an all-encompassing view of technology regulation and policy in Silicon Valley and beyond.
+While other sources tend to focus primarily on innovation, the FT provides an all-encompassing view of technology regulation and policy in Silicon Valley and beyond.

 The FT delivers the full picture – see for yourself